FAQs

 Many dogs and cats do much better away from their owner in a larger open area.

-If a patient is too nervous to be safely examined, we will recommend sedation or send home anxiety medications and try again a different day.
+If a patient is too nervous to be safely examined, a veterinarian will recommend sedation or send home anxiety medications and try again on a different day.

 We like to keep our canine patients protected by selecting a vaccine protocol suitable for you and your pet based on their lifestyle and needs.

-All pets need a Rabies vaccine.
-In cases where a pet has not had a Rabies vaccine administered by a veterinarian and there is concern for exposure to Rabies, the state veterinarian and Department of Health and Senior Services has the final say in testing or quarantine protocols.
+All pets need a rabies vaccine.
+In cases where a pet has not had a rabies vaccine administered by a veterinarian and there is a concern for exposure to rabies, the state veterinarian and the Department of Health and Senior Services have the final say in testing or quarantine protocols.

 If your pet hunts or frequents environments known to have ticks, we have the Lyme vaccine that is administered yearly.